wearhacks/courses/hack-o-lantern/instructions.md

 You're all set.
 Here is an example of a tweet that will be correctly interpreted by the application :
 **@IoTDH #Mode: auto, #Lights: sound**

-The system is case sensitive, so make sure that your hastags and keywoard respect that rule.
+The system is case sensitive, so make sure that your hastags and keywoards respect that rule.

 ## The code explained
 [Link to the sketch folder](https://github.com/wearhacks/courses/tree/master/hack-o-lantern/code/firmware/).